Tuesday’s Tribute: Friendship Lost

 I don’t, either.

-Steven Zimbelman, this Tuesday Tribute is in your honor.
+This Tuesday Tribute is in his honor.

 I have discussed with our mutual good friends many times that we are too old and have too much history together to let minor disagreements, slights or unintentional cruelties stand in the way of our continuing relationships.
 Our friendships are simply too valuable to let anything come between us.

-Steven, I have reached out to you now a total of three times.
-I have publicly admitted that I have no idea what I did to upset you all those years ago.
+I have reached out to him now a total of three times.
+I have publicly admitted that I have no idea what I did to upset him all those years ago.
 And, frankly, I still get angry every time I think about this situation because true friends don’t just turn their backs on their friends and walk away.
 I guess I must conclude then that we could never really have been friends in the first place.
 Friends tell each other when their feelings are hurt and offer their friends an opportunity to respond.
 Friends have their friends’ backs, standing beside them when times are rough, and celebrating their victories with them.

-Not having closure.……the reason he cut you out of his life would drive me nuts.
+1. Not having closure…….the reason he cut you out of his life would drive me nuts.
 I can’t believe you’ve reached out to him and he hasn’t even bothered to respond.
 Sad.

 @Frances; Hey, it is always nice to see that you dropped by and to know that you have my back.
 I appreciate it and can’t wait to see you in beautiful NYC.
 My Student of the Year will be with me and we are going to have a wonderful time.
 Order up some lovely weather for us, ok?

-Janie I admire your perseverance in trying to either catch-up with or find closure with Steven.
-I wrote a post about a broken friendship here http://lolasdiner.blogspot.com.….ut-me.html.
+3. Janie I admire your perseverance in trying to either catch-up with or find closure with Steven.
+I wrote a post about a broken friendship here http://lolasdiner.blogspot.com/2008/11/six-random-things-about-me.html.
 Sadly, my friend passed away from a brain tumor and due to my own person circumstances at the time (dealing with a very mentally ill spouse) I could not get that closure.
 Her sister has since friended me on fb, however I recently found out that her mother passed away 2 years ago.
 I live in another state and had no idea.
 I posted a private message on her wall when I found out.
 I have not heard from her since.

 Lola´s most recent post: What’s Wrong With Our Youth/Get Off My Lawn

-Thanks for sharing.
+4. Thanks for sharing.
 Hopefully, your efforts to reconnect will be successful.

 As I’ve gotten older, I appreciate more the friends I had in my youth, for it seems many more of their friendships were real, versus “networking” that occurs today.
 I am making a conscious effort to reconnect with my old friends.
 However, while getting together was spontaneous when we were single, getting together now takes months of advance planning, and even then we have cancellations.

-Super Saver´s last blog … 10 Month EMA — Predicting Breakthrough or Breakdown?
-My ComLuv Profile
+.-= Super Saver´s last blog . . .
+10 Month EMA – Predicting Breakthrough or Breakdown? =-.

 I’m crying as I read this!
 I had a best friend that I met when I was 11 years old.
 We have remained friends until I graduated college, and then, things just changed.
 We grew apart and she started getting competitive once I got into the music industry as a producer and had little success.
 I think she was jealous of that.
 I feel sad because some relationships just don’t make it.
 Its sad actually, but you know everyone has their role in your life.
 I guess his season was over.…..:(